["The late Jos'h LEESE, Esq" - photo undated but probably taken quite late in his life.

-"I feel much honoured, gentlemen, as well as flattered, by your kindness & confidence, but I cannot entertain the proposal for a minute.
+"I feel much honoured, gentlemen, as well as flattered, by your kindness and confidence, but I cannot entertain the proposal for a minute.
 I am one of the most unsuitable men alive; besides which, there are plenty of simpletons in St Stephen's without going to add to the number."

-But one responsibility which Joseph pursued "very actively" for a number of years, and which came to him unannounced & unsought, was his elevation to the Bench as a County Magistrate for Lancashire.
-This elevation took place on 14 April 1838, many years after that working men's monster meeting of 50,000 people in August 1819, called to demand reform in Parliamentary representation, & that came to be known as the Peterloo Massacre, after the then Magistrates sent in the cavalry, resulting in up to 15 dead & over 500 wounded by saber cuts.
+But one responsibility which Joseph pursued "very actively" for a number of years, and which came to him unannounced and unsought, was his elevation to the Bench as a County Magistrate for Lancashire.
+This elevation took place on 14 April 1838, many years after that working men's monster meeting of 50,000 people in August 1819, called to demand reform in Parliamentary representation, and that came to be known as the Peterloo Massacre, after the then Magistrates sent in the cavalry, resulting in up to 15 dead and over 500 wounded by saber cuts.
 We have no evidence as to whether Joseph had an opinion on this earlier event.

 It is probably the aftermath of this activity that led to Joseph's "withdrawal" from the firm.